astriaorg/astria/README.md

 To run the entire stack locally, you will additionally need cometbft installed, which requires that [Go](https://go.dev/doc/install) is installed.

 The binaries required are as follows:
-- astria-sequencer
+- `astria-sequencer`
-- cometbft
+- `cometbft`
-- astria-sequencer-relayer
+- `astria-sequencer-relayer`
 - Celestia
-- astria-conductor
+- `astria-conductor`
-- Astria's go-ethereum fork
+- Astria's `go-ethereum` fork

+The first two binaries act as the sequencer chain, while go-ethereum (plus conductor) acts as the "rollup"; it executes sequenced transactions that are destined for that rollup.

 #### Install cometbft
 Ensure `~/go` is in your `PATH`, or `GOPATH` is set to some other place in your `PATH`.